semanticpy/owlreadyL/README.rst

   - Fix inverse property update when referenced entity is destroyed (thanks Franzlst)
   - Prevent reasoners from reparenting OWL base entities such as Thing
   - Fix the reloading of an ontology that has been destroyed, when a local filename is provided as the ontology base IRI
+  - Fix destroying object property involved in a property chain

 Links
 -----